The 45 Best Bottles of Tequila for Cinco de Mayo

 Country star George Strait being an owner isn’t the interesting part here, nor is the seed-to-sip ethos (they utilize their own agave, production and bottling processes).
 What’s unique here is the aging process; the aged expressions are finished in oak barrels that once held Napa Valley cabernet, and there’s even a “Rosa” expression that’s pink and has a nice juicy and fruity element.

 The first tequila I actually loved (and still do), Don Julio was started in 1942 — which explains the name of DJ’s sipping tequila that you see on the top shelf of most bars.
-For something a bit different from their core line, try the just-released Don Julio Primavera, which takes their Reposado release and finishes it in orange wine casks.
+For something a bit different from their core line, try Don Julio Primavera, which takes their Reposado release and finishes it in orange wine casks.

 Yes, you have an alcohol-free option, and it’s crafted by a master distiller.
-The Smokey is gentle and flavorful and can work as a tequila / mezcal base for a cocktail.
+The Smokey is gentle and flavorful and can work as a tequila/mezcal base for a cocktail.
 For more booze-free options for any day of the year, read our story here.

 Blanco tequila infused with grapefruit and hibiscus (they also offer Valencia Orange and Cucumber Jalapeño flavors).
 Also female-owned, also a rarity.
 The fruit on the nose here is exquisite.
 It’s not a sipper, but rather your ideal base for a Paloma.

 Chances are the bar you’re going to this week will have Patrón.
 You may have to pay extra for it — that’s fine.
 Even if you’re very familiar with this premium tequila, it’s nice to have around (and it’s additive-free, which isn’t as common as you think).
 We’ll stick with the silver (citrus, agave, pepper … it’s a nice, bright combo of flavors and aromas), but Gran Patrón Smoky is an interesting tequila take on mezcal.